lupyuen/lupyuen.github.io/src/ci4.md

 _Can we automate this?_

-Yeah someday our NuttX Build Farm shall [__"Rewind The Build"__](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-build.sh) when something breaks...

-Automatically [__Backtrack the Commits__](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-build.sh), Compile each Commit and discover the Breaking Commit.
+Yeah someday our NuttX Build Farm shall __"Rewind The Build"__ when something breaks.
+Automatically [__Backtrack the Commits__](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-build.sh), Compile each Commit and discover the Breaking Commit...

 - [__"Rewinding a Build for Apache NuttX RTOS (Docker)"__](https://lupyuen.github.io/articles/ci6)